isomerpages/moe-eunoiajc/news/2024/_posts/2024-01-30-post-Eutopia – JC1 Orientation 2024.md

 <h4><strong>Uniform Purchase</strong></h4>
 <p>The uniform vendor will be in the college for students to purchase their
 school uniforms.
-The uniform vendors would also not be providing plastic bags for sustainability, so you are to <strong>bring along a recycling bag</strong> during your uniform purchase.
+The uniform vendors would also not be providing plastic bags for sustainability, so you are to <strong>bring along a reusable bag</strong> during your uniform purchase.
 Please see below for recommended timings for students from different OGs to buy their uniforms.</p>
 <p></p>